-In general, treatment with the antiviral medication oseltamivir (Tamiflu) or zanamivir (Relenza) may make the disease less severe.
-You need to start taking the medicine within 48 hours after your symptoms start for it to work.
+In general, treatment with the antiviral medicine oseltamivir (Tamiflu) or zanamivir (Relenza) may make the disease less severe.
+For the medicine to work, you need to start taking it within 48 hours after your symptoms start.

-Oseltamivir may also be prescribed for persons who live in the same house people with avian flu.
+Oseltamivir may also be prescribed for people who live in the same house people with avian flu.
 This may prevent them from getting the illness.

 People with severe infection may need to be placed on a breathing machine.
 People infected with the virus also should be kept separate from non-infected people.